Water chlorination

 The chlorine dosing takes place at pump stations across the city.
 From the pump station, the water flows directly out into our water reticulation system across the city.

-There are some pump stations where we still need to use unsecure wells while we drill new deeper ones, and these are being dosed at 0.5 or 1 ppm, depending on whether the first customer is within one or two minutes of the pump station.
+There are some pump stations where we still need to use unsecure wells while we drill new deeper ones, and others where we use suction tanks that have deteriorated over time.
+These pump stations are being dosed at 0.5 or 1 ppm, depending on whether the first customer is within one or two minutes of the pump station.

 Water treatment in Christchurch.

-Drinking water in Christchurch is being temporarily treated with chlorine.
+Drinking water in Christchurch is being treated with chlorine.

 How it works